 It's those animals that, through some mechanism, are able to maintain those higher thyroid hormone levels during the course of an infection and the end goal of that is we're looking for ways to alleviate that growth suppression that happens in all of these infections.

-Dr. Hamonic says it's really the pig's entire system that is disreguated during these significant infections.
+Dr. Hamonic says it's really the pig's entire system that is dysregulated during these significant infections.

 For more visit Farmscape.Ca.